PowerlessCube/expensify-app/.vscode/Challenge.md

-# Do the login button
+# Do the logout button
-1. Create new file
+1. Create link modifier
-2. Setup selector styles
+2. Setup style to use no background
-3. Setup className on Login button
+3. Apply base and modified class to logout button